endgameinc/storm-metrics-statsd/README.md

 This module can be used in two ways:

 1. Configure it for each topology by calling `Conf.registerMetricsConsumer()` prior to launching the topology.
-2. Deploy and cobfigure system wide so usage of this is transparent across all topologies.
+2. Deploy and configure system wide so usage of this is transparent across all topologies.

 ### Configure each topology separately